 A light-weight portable habitation unit designed for easy assembly after arrival on the planet Mars.
-Based on the traditional nomadic Yurt, the circular walls support a conical roof.
+Based on the traditional nomadic yurt, the circular walls support a conical roof.
 Another design influence was the various solid insulation shelters used at the Burning Man Festival in Nevada, USA.
-This version includes a weather station, communications ariel, interior lighting and the official Mars Flag.
-Some homely photographs of the artist in his Mars Utility Suit visiting various tourists sites on Earth are also included.

-Anybody who grew up playing with video games in the 1980's will recognize this installation.
+Anybody who grew up playing with video games in the 1980s will recognize this installation.
 As you enter the space you appear to be inside an early generation computer game.
-With the electric green grid marks and the fluro block-like tank.
-You are physically inside your virtual Commodore 64 or Pac Man video game.
-Installation from Drawing lines in the Sand, Cockatoo Island, curated by Claire Taylor.
+With the electric green grid marks and the fluoro block-like tank, you are physically inside your virtual Commodore 64 or Pac Man video game.
+Virtual Reality Simulator was included in the group exhibition Drawing Lines in the Sand, curated by Claire Taylor.

 Mars Gravity Simulator is a fully functioning experiment adapted from the design of Apollo-era lunar gravity simulators, but made for Martian conditions.
 It can be used to assess the maneuverability of astronauts at a gravity approximately 40% that of Earth gravity, as well as to study gait changes for those conditions.
 Locomotion styles copied from Apollo landing footage were tested for speed and efficacy and conclusions were drawn as to the most affective gait for human bipedal locomotion in Mars gravity.